eliasbenb/PlexAniBridge/docs/configuration.md

 !!! note

+    Partial scanning helps to greatly reduce the number of items to process, especially for large libraries.

+!!! note

     The initial sync is always a full sync regardless of this setting.

     Subsequent syncs only consider changes since the last sync's start time.